Hartford History

 Other Hartford-related Sites

 Sites change their addresses all the time, so if you come upon a dead link, kindly drop a line.
-Thumbnails of more Hartford notables are always welcome.
-The links are grouped as follows:

 Libraries, Museums and Societies

-Hartford Public Library - Important services include the Hartford Collection, which is a home for documents and photos concerning city history, and a microfilm collection Hartford newspapers.
-The Web site hosts Conversations with a Camera, a collection of photographs of people in post-war Hartford.
+Public Library - Important services include the Hartford History Center, which is a home for documents and photos

 Connecticut State Library - The primary repository for all state documents and The History and Genealogy section is a must for genealogical searches.
 A page there called "Sources of Information on Connecticut's History" contains valuable links and bibliographies on state history, divided by period.
 The CSL is also the primary repository for state documents and newspapers from around Connecticut.

 Connecticut History Online - The jackpot for those seeking historical photographs.
-Three institutions—the Connecticut Historical Society, the Thomas J. Dodd Research Center at the University of Connecticut, and the Mystic Seaport Museumhave collaborated to create an easy-to-search database of 14,000 images.
+Three institutionsthe Connecticut Historical Society, the Thomas J. Dodd Research Center at the University of Connecticut, and the Mystic Seaport Museumhave collaborated to create an easy-to-search database of 14,000 images.

 Mark Twain House - The one-of-a-kind, High Victorian mansion on Farmington Avenue where the author of "The Adventures of Huckleberry Finn" lived from 1874 to 1891.
 The Web site gives information on tours and events at the house, along with an excellent history.
 Click on the "Mark Twain's Hartford" icon for a look at the attractions that influenced his life and work in the city.